l3d00m/reddit-pgn-to-gif/README.md

 # Reddit: PGN to gif converter

+# ARCHIVED

+This repo has been archived.
+I am no longer hosting nor maintaining this bot, because noone really uses PGN anymore in /r/chess.
+Feel free to fork it or mail me for questions.

 *Converts PGN in `[pgn][/pgn]` tags from http://reddit.com/r/chess (among other subreddits) into gifs hosted on imgur and to a [lichess analysis board](https://lichess.org/analysis).
 It comments the links as a reply on reddit.*

 * Supports multiple PGN tags in a single post or comment